MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-operating-hours.md

 Do the following to specify operating hours for a queue:

-1. Navigate to the Customer Service admin center (preview) or Customer Service Hub app, and perform the following steps:
+1. Navigate to the Customer Service admin center or Customer Service Hub app, and perform the following steps:

    ### [Customer Service admin center](#tab/customerserviceadmincenter)